mrmekon/connectr/README.md

 <img src="https://github.com/mrmekon/connectr/blob/master/docs/screenshot.png" width="300">
 <img src="https://github.com/mrmekon/connectr/blob/master/docs/screenshot_windows.png" width="300">

-### Instructions
+### Build Instructions

-No binaries are provided.
-You must build from source with Cargo.

-Create a Spotify application here: https://developer.spotify.com/my-applications **Note:** Spotify Premium is required to create an application.
-You must have Premium to use connectr.
-You must add 'http://127.0.0.1:5432' as a Redirect URI for your application.
-Copy the Client ID and Client Secret to connectr's configuration file (see below).

-Something like this:
 ```
 $ git clone https://github.com/mrmekon/connectr.git
 $ cd connectr
-$ cp connectr.ini.in ~/.connectr.ini
-$ ./clientid_prompt.sh
 $ cargo run
 ```

-You must provide your Spotify application's client ID and secret in connectr's configuration file.
-This is handled by the `clientid_prompt.sh` script, or can be done manually.
+On first launch, Connectr will open your web browser to a self-configuration page, and save its configuration to your system home directory.
+The configuration page will walk you through creating the necessary Spotify developer application.

+### Spotify Developer Application configuration

+On the first launch, connectr will guide you through setting up a Spotify developer application.
+If you want to do it manually instead, or if something goes wrong, here are the instructions:

+* Go to your [Spotify Applications](https://developer.spotify.com/my-applications/#!/applications/create) page (login with your Spotify credentials)
+* Click "CREATE AN APP" in the upper-right corner
+* Enter a name (perhaps "Connectr") and description ("Use Connectr app with my account.")
+* Add a Redirect URI: <em>http://127.0.0.1:5432</em>
+* Copy your <em>Client ID</em> and <em>Client Secret</em> to `connectr.ini` (see below).

+### Configuration file (connectr.ini) format

 **Note:** connectr uses `~/.connectr.ini` if it exists.
 If it does _not_ exist, connectr will fallback to trying `connectr.ini` in the directory it is run from.
-If built as an OS X application, connectr will create `~/.connectr.ini` on first launch, but will fail to run until you add your Client ID and Secret.
-The included script `clientid_prompt.sh` can optionally be used to generate `~/.connectr.ini`; it will prompt for your Client ID and Secret when run.
 A template is provided in `connectr.ini.in`.

-### Configuration file (connectr.ini) format

 connectr's configuration is read from a regular INI file with these sections: